MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 9/readme.md

 • Step 3: find the order vertices were removed from stack, and reverse this order to get topological sort order

-## Topo Sort Algo 2: Decrease by One
+### Topo Sort Algo 2: Decrease by One
 Observe:
-• if a vertex v in the dependency graph G has no incoming arrows (ie: in-degree(v) == 0), then v does not have any dependencies
+- if a vertex v in the dependency graph G has no incoming arrows (ie: in-degree(v) == 0), then v does not have any dependencies
-• it follows that any v that does not have dependencies is a candidate to be visited next in topographical order
+- it follows that any v that does not have dependencies is a candidate to be visited next in topographical order

-• A Decrease-by-One approach:
+A Decrease-by-One approach:
-• identify a v Î V that has in-degree = 0
+- identify a v Є V that has in-degree = 0
-• delete v and all of its edges
+- delete v and all of its edges
-• when all vertices have been deleted, the topo sort order is given by the order of deletion
+- when all vertices have been deleted, the topo sort order is given by the order of deletion
-• if there are v Î V, but no v has in-degree = 0, the graph G is not a DAG (no feasible solution exists)
+- if there are v Є V, but no v has in-degree = 0, the graph G is not a DAG (no feasible solution exists)

-## Topo Sort Algo 2: Decrease by One
+### Topo Sort Algo 2: Decrease by One
 More detailed algorithm:
-• need a set to store the candidate v’s (in-degree = 0)
-• I will use a TreeSet.
+- need a set to store the candidate v’s (in-degree = 0) -- I will use a TreeSet.
 Any ordered set will do.
-• need an ordered list to store the delete order
+- need an ordered list to store the delete order
-• I will use an ArrayList.
+-- I will use an ArrayList.
 Any ordered list will do.

 - Then the algorithm is:

-## Topo Sort Algo 2: Decrease by One
+### Topo Sort Algo 2: Decrease by One
 ```
 topo(G)
     create an empty ArrayList Soln
     create an empty TreeSet Candidates
     add all v with inDegree=0 to Candidates
     while Candidates is not empty
-        v ¬ Candidates.first()
+        v <- Candidates.first()
         add v to Soln
         for each vertex w adjacent to v
             remove edge (v,w) from G